DataDog/integrations-extras/ably/README.md

 Once this integration has been uninstalled, any previous authorizations are revoked.

-Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the API Keys page.
+Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][9].

 ## Support
 Need help?
-Contact [Ably support][9].
+Contact [Ably support][10].

 [1]: https://ably.com
 [2]: https://ably.com/docs/general/statistics